 The DOGAMI Risk Report for Clatsop County conducted in 2020 built upon previous studies by the department and identified locations within the study area that are comparatively more vulnerable or at greater risk to CSZ M9.0 earthquake hazard.
-Very high liquefaction soils are found throughout most of the populated coastal portions of Clatsop County, which include the communities of Astoria, Cannon Beach, Gearhart, Seaside, and within the low-laying areas around the City of Warrenton (Williams, M. C., Anthony L. H., & O'Brien, F. E., 2020).
+Very high liquefaction soils are found throughout most of the populated coastal portions of Clatsop County, which include the communities of Astoria, Cannon Beach, Gearhart, Seaside, and within the low-laying areas around the City of Warrenton.
+In the event of a CSZ M9-0 earthquake scenario, Gearhart has the potential of 278 damaged buildings including 3 critical facilities, and 160 potentially displaced residents.

 Flooding generally occurs quickly due to heavy concentrated rainfall.
 Tidal changes in conjunction with high winds and/or snow accumulation at higher elevations have influence on the severity as well.
 Flood season is in effect from November 1 through March 31.
-Principal riverine flood sources in Gearhart are the Neacoxie Creek, the Neawanna Creek, and the Necanicum River.
+Principal riverine flood sources in Gearhart are the Neacoxie Creek, the Neawanna Creek, and the Necanicum River Estuary.
+The above referenced DOGAMI report indicates a potential for 34 damaged buildings and 50 displaced residents in the event of a 100 - year flood.

 This hazard is the downslope movement of rock, soil, or other debris or the opening of sinkholes.
 These hazards are often associated with other incidents such as heavy rainfall, snow melt run-off, floods or earthquakes.
 Our past history has been that we have frequent landslides during the rainy months on our mountain roads, highways, and city streets.
-The landslide hazard within Gearhart includes the erosion of ocean beaches.
-Beach landslides in addition to regular landslides increase this hazard in its severity level for the County.
+The landslide hazard within Gearhart is documented in the foothills on the east side of the city (DOGAMI Hazards Study 2020).
+Erosion can also occur on the banks of the Neacoxie Creek, and the Necanicum estuary.
+The DOGAMI report indicates Gearhart has 55 exposed buildings and 75 displaced residents in the event of a landslide.

 This is a series of traveling ocean waves of extremely long length and period, generated by disturbances associated with earthquakes.
 As it enters the shoaling water of coastlines in its path, the velocity of its waves diminishes and wave height increases.
 In shallow waters they can crest to heights of more than 100 feet and become a threat to life and property.
 The Gearhart coastline is particularly vulnerable with many residents in need of early warning.
+The DOGAMI report indicates a CSZ-Medium tsunami will expose 808 buildings and 775 residents.
+There is a potential of 1,275 exposed buildings and 1,103 displaced residents in the event of the SB 379 Regulatory line (XXL) tsunami event.

-Little risk of impact to the City.
+Little risk of significant impact to the City.

-Generally the community is at low risk from a wildfire event due to high coastal humidity, but in the intermittent dry periods with east winds from summer to late fall, wildfire risk can elevate quickly.
-Approximately 55% of the community is at moderate risk from wildfire (Williams et al, 2020, p.
-199).
+Generally, Gearhart is at low risk from a wildfire event due to high coastal humidity.
+However, in the intermittent dry periods with east winds from summer to late fall wildfire risk can elevate quickly.
+The 2020 DOGAMI Report indicates there are 2 exposed buildings and 1 potentially displaced resident in the event of a wildfire.
+The wildfire vulnerability risk ranking was changed to low at the February 2021 City Council meeting.

-Wind storms hazards are common in Gearhart and usually results in localized power outages or largescale power outages, which can affect all of Clatsop County.
-Windstorms can reach hurricane strength in the exposed areas and damage to homes and property is not unusual during the winter months.
+Wind storms are common in Gearhart and usually result in localized power outages or large-scale power outages affecting all of Clatsop County.
+Windstorms can reach hurricane strength in exposed areas and damage to homes and property is not unusual during the winter months.
 Structures the most vulnerable to high winds include insufficiently anchored manufactured homes and older buildings in need of roof repair.
 It is essential that tie down standards are enforced.
-Fallen trees can be a hazard.
-They can block roads, rails, and affect emergency operations.
-They can down power and utility lines.
-Strategic pruning working with utility companies and establishing a tree removal and maintenance program is prudent.
+Fallen trees can be a hazard by blocking roads, affecting emergency operations, and downing power and utility lines.
+Strategic pruning and establishing a tree removal and maintenance program is prudent.